Hao-Starrr/Hao-Starrr.github.io/_pages/about.md

 That might be called curiosity.
 Bertrand Russell is my idol in this regard.

-There is a very interesting book - *[What If?: Serious Scientific Answers to Absurd Hypothetical Questions](https://en.wikipedia.org/wiki/What_If%3F_(book))*.
+A very funny book I will recommend to you - *[What If?: Serious Scientific Answers to Absurd Hypothetical Questions](https://en.wikipedia.org/wiki/What_If%3F_(book))*.

-Here is my booklist about philosophy, economics, psychology, science, fictions, and so on.
+[Here](https://hao-starrr.github.io/booklist/) is my booklist about philosophy, economics, psychology, science, fictions, and so on.

 ### Self-learning
 I enjoy self-learning more than taking lectures in school.
 Actually, I took less than 20% lectures in the third and fourth year of undergraduate (for the courses don't take attendance) but still retain a good grade.
 Bilibili and YouTube are always great teachers.

-This is my open-source courses list that I will recommend to everyone.

 ### Communication